ddbj/www/_ddbj/feature-table-e.md

 Value format    [integer-number] where integer-number is the number of the
                 reference as enumerated in the reference field Example         /citation=[3]
-Comment         used to indicate the citation providing the claim of and/or
+Comment         not to be used for new entries from 14-MAY-2021;
-                evidence for a feature; brackets are used for conformity.
+                used to indicate the citation providing the claim of and/or evidence for a feature; brackets are used for conformity.
 </pre>